Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 \subsection{Results - RQ2: Proposed methodologies for detecting SATD in software development}

 To address this, we categorized the methodologies into three main types: manual, semi-automated, and automated.
-These categories represent the evolution in improving SATD detection's accuracy, efficiency, and scalability.
+These categories represent the evolution in improving the accuracy, efficiency, and scalability of SATD detection.
 Manual methods depend on human expertise to review text artifacts, while semi-automated techniques combine human input with tools to streamline the process.
 Fully automated methods use advanced algorithms to detect SATD with minimal human intervention.
-Each approach has its own strengths and challenges, which we will explore.
-Disagreements in categorization were resolved through discussion.
+Each approach has its strengths and challenges, which we will explore.

+To ensure the reliability of this categorization, we followed the procedures described in Subsection~\ref{data-extraction}, which included test-retest and cross-checking by the second author.
+No disagreements were recorded during this process, indicating that the grouping was consistent and reliable.

-Over the past decade, methods for detecting Self-Admitted Technical Debt (SATD) have changed significantly, as shown in Figure~\ref{fig:chart-auto}.
+Over the past decade, methods for detecting SATD have changed significantly, as shown in Figure~\ref{fig:chart-auto}.
 There has been a clear shift from manual to more automated techniques, driven by a growing need for efficiency and accuracy in managing technical debt in software development.

 From 2014 to 2016, SATD detection mainly relied on manual analyses.
 This process involved developers or analysts closely examining codebases and documentation to spot technical debt.
-While these manual methods provided valuable insights, they were time-consuming and susceptible to human error, highlighting the demand for more efficient solutions.
+While these manual methods provided valuable insights, they were time-consuming and prone to human error, underscoring the need for more efficient solutions.

 Between 2017 and 2019, the field began transitioning to semi-automated techniques.
 These methods combined manual efforts with automated tools to enhance the SATD detection process.
 The figure illustrates a gradual increase in the adoption of semi-automated approaches during this time, often utilizing regular expressions or Part-of-Speech (POS) tagging to reduce developer workload and improve consistency.